wp-plugins/stagtools/readme.txt

 5. Navigate to Settings &rarr; StagTools to learn about the plugin's features.
 The widgets will be available in Appearance &rarr; Widgets.

 ==Changelog==

+= 1.1 - 11/15/2013 =
+* New - Compatibility with FontAwesome 4
+* New - Insert font icons in buttons
+* New - Insert font icons in buttons
+* New - Settings for changing slugs for custom post type ‘portfolio’ and taxonomy ‘skill’
+* New - Contextual help screen on settings page
+* Fix - Properly resize shortcode modal window width
+* Fix - Image/Video Media frame title
+* Fix - Check if there are no sidebar created via Stag Custom Sidebars
+* Improve - Compatibility with the plugin [Stag Custom Sidebars][http://wordpress.org/plugins/stag-custom-sidebars/]
+* Improve - Refractored code
+* Improve - Inline plugin documentation

 = 1.0.8 - 10/02/2013 =
 * Fix - Twitter widget incorrect links